Harlan F. Stone Supreme Court nominations: Nomination by President Coolidge

-Shortly after President Coolidge won reelection in the 1924 United States presidential election, Justice McKenna resigned from the Supreme Court.
+Shortly after President Coolidge won reelection in the 1924 United States presidential election, Justice McKenna retired from the Supreme Court.
 On January 5, 1925, Calvin Coolidge nominated Stone to replace McKenna as an Associate Justice.
 It does not appear that Coolidge considered any other candidates for the vacancy other than Stone.
 Stone himself had urged Coolidge to appoint Benjamin N. Cardozo.

 Stone's nomination was greeted with general approval, although there were rumors that Stone might have been selected because of his antitrust activities.
 Some Senators raised concerns about Stone's connection to Wall Street making him a tool of corporate interests.
 He was widely regarded as having strong character, education, and temperament making him suited for the court.

 Judiciary Committee reviews

 First review

 During their initial review of the nomination, the Senate Judiciary Committee held a single closed door hearing on January 12, 1925.
-In this hearing, they heard testimony from Willard Saulsbury Jr..
-The Senate Judiciary Committee gave Stone's nomination a favorable recommendation on January 21, 1925.
+In this hearing, they heard testimony from Willard Saulsbury Jr. The Senate Judiciary Committee gave Stone's nomination a favorable recommendation on January 21, 1925.